Does Pneumonia Go Away On its Own: 7 Easy Steps to Get Clarity.

 4.2.
 Take Cough Medicines:

-Cough is a very common symptom of pneumonia and it could disrupt your activities and sleep so, try to take cough medicines during pneumonia.
-If it produces mucus, then let it run and clear out the irritants from the lungs.
+Cough is a very common symptom of pneumonia, and it could disrupt your activities and sleep, so try to take cough medicines during pneumonia.
+If your cough produces mucus, then let it run and clear out the irritants from your lungs.

 4.3.
 Quit Smoking:

 Smoking is the enemy of the lungs.
-If you avoid smoking half of your respiratory failure would be cured itself.
+If you avoid smoking, half of your respiratory failure will be cured.

 4.4.
 Take a Warm Shower:

-Taking a steamy shower would be helpful in pneumonia as it helps to relieve cough and congestion.
+Taking a steamy shower would be helpful for pneumonia as it helps relieve cough and congestion.
 It makes your throat clear and loosens the mucus in the lungs.

 4.5.
 Oral Hygiene: